-California’s new gas car sales ban: what it means for drivers and carmakers
+California’s new gas car sales ban: What it means for drivers and carmakers

-Yesterday, California took a historic step that will help the state reduce its carbon emissions while fighting climate change, and may even help in reducing respiratory diseases.
+Yesterday, California took a historic step that will help the state reduce its carbon emissions while fighting climate change, and may even help reduce respiratory diseases.
 America’s most populous state has passed a resolution that will ban the sales of new gasoline-powered cars by 2035.

-As CNBC reports, the resolution was issued by the California Air Resources Board yesterday and was hailed by the agency as a move that will cut pollution from cars and light trucks in half by 2040.
+As CNBC reports, the resolution was issued by the California Air Resources Board on Thursday and was hailed by the agency as a move that will cut pollution from cars and light trucks in half by 2040.
 But just what does California’s ban on the sales of new gas-powered cars mean for drivers and car manufacturers?
 Here’s what you need to know:

 - Is California banning all gas-powered cars in 2035?
 No. California is only banning the sale of new cars that are solely powered by internal combustion engines.
 Gas-powered cars that are already on the road by 2035 will still be legal to own and drive.